Copper: Recycling

 The process of recycling copper is roughly the same as is used to extract copper but requires fewer steps.
-High-purity scrap copper is melted in a furnace and then reduced and cast into billets and ingots; lower-purity scrap is refined by electroplating in a bath of sulfuric acid.
+High-purity scrap copper is melted in a furnace and then reduced and cast into billets and ingots.
+Lower-purity scrap is melted to form black copper (70–90% pure, containing impurities such as iron, zinc, tin, and nickel), followed by oxidation of impurities in a converter to form blister copper (96–98% pure), which is then refined as before.